Armed Forces Radiobiology Research Institute: Other

 AFRRI has a Radiation Biodosimetry Division.
 Additionally, AFRRI publishes various guidebooks and manuals regarding nuclear accident response and treatment, as well as journal articles, books, and scientific and technical reports.

 Facilities and infrastructure

 Headquarters

 Construction at AFRRI's main headquarters/facility in Bethesda, Maryland began in November 1960, preceding the organization's official charter and establishment dates.
 It was occupied by January 1962 and fully operational by November 1963.
 Facilities include a Training, Research, Isotopes, General Atomics (TRIGA) nuclear reactor, laboratory space, an animal facility. a high-dose cobalt-60 facility, a 54-megaelectron volt linear accelerator (LINAC), and a low-level cobalt-60 irradiation facility.

 AFRRI's Bethesda TRIGA reactor is still operational and has a power level of 1,100 kW.

 TRIGA NRC violation

 An April 2019 followup investigation by the Nuclear Regulatory Commission, which oversees nuclear facilities such as those operated by AFRRI, found a Severity Level IV violation.
+This involved the operation of the reactor, at low power, using a new control console, without completing all necessary safety evaluations for the replaced equipment.